Rayhatron/rayhatron.github.io/_posts/hng-internship/2018-04-25-hng-internship-2018-stage-2-git-and-github-for-code-collaboration.md

 > I learnt more about git workflow today and how to avoid merge conflict.
 I also learnt how to work collaboratively with others on the same codebase without breaking the repository.
 I learnt how to use git merge tool to resolve conflicts on a merge.
 I have used git for 4 years now without having to learn this process.
 In these few days, I have been forced out of my comfort zone and learnt more about git, thereby preparing me for its professional use in a distributed and localized team. - Bytenaija

-So yeah, it might have been relatively easy but even for someone with prior experience there were lessons to be learned.
+So yeah, it might have been relatively easy but even for someone with prior experience, there were lessons to be learned.

-Oh by the way, new signups for the internship have closed so if you wanted to take part then unfortunately for this year the ship has already sailed.
-However, join me on the journey here as I share my experiences of the going through the internship and what each stage challenged others and I to do.
+Oh, by the way, new signups for the internship have closed so if you wanted to take part then unfortunately for this year the ship has already sailed.
+However, join me on the journey here as I share my experiences of the going through the internship and what each stage challenged others and me to do.

 Tweet me <a href="https://twitter.com/{{site.twitter_username}}" target="_blank" title="Twitter">@Rayhatron</a> with your thoughts about the HNG Internship.
 Does it sound like something you'd want to take part in when it comes around next year?